-Others saw it coming with the proliferation of SKUs among other market factors.
-While others, including us, were left with many questions.
+While some were surprised that two traditional competitors decided to do business together, others saw it coming with the proliferation of SKUs among other market factors.

-Below is an overview of the deal to catch you up on what we know:
+Below is an overview of what’s happened leading up to the company’s launch to catch you up on what we know:

 TireHub, LLC, will provide U.S. tire dealers and retailers with passenger and light truck tires from Goodyear and Bridgestone.
 The deal hopes to satisfy demand for larger rim diameter premium tires.
 The joint venture, headquartered in Atlanta, initially will have more than 80 distribution centers and warehouse locations nationwide.
 At launch, TireHub will be made up of Bridgestone Tire Wholesale Warehouse and Goodyear facilities.

 Upon the initial announcement, Moody’s Investor Services placed its ratings for American Tire Distributors (ATD) and Dealer Tire, LLC under review for a downgrade.
-The review for a downgrade reflects Moody’s view that, subsequent to the Goodyear-Bridgestone joint venture formation, both companies’ fundamental creditworthiness is likely to weaken to a level that may be inconsistent with its current ratings.
+The review reflected Moody’s view that, subsequent to the Goodyear-Bridgestone joint venture formation, both companies’ fundamental creditworthiness is likely to weaken to a level that may be inconsistent with its current ratings.

 Goodyear touted the TireHub deal as continuing its “aligned distribution strategy,” which was discussed at its 2018 dealer conference.
 Its president of consumer tire sales even focused at the dealer meeting on the need for change and innovation within Goodyear to remain competitive.
 As those speeches were being polished, little did we know Mattel exec Peter Gibbons was starting a new phase of his career as the newly hired CEO of TireHub.